drmikecrowe/browser-tools-mcp/README.md

 - Connects to Websocket server to capture/send screenshots
 - Allows user to configure token/truncation limits + screenshot folder path

-#### Node Server
+### Node Server

-- Acts as middleware between the Chrome extension and MCP server
+- Acts as middleware between the the Extension and MCP server
-- Receives logs and currently selected element from Chrome extension
+- Receives logs and currently selected element from the Extension
 - Processes requests from MCP server to capture logs, screenshot or current element
-- Sends Websocket command to the Chrome extension for capturing a screenshot
+- Sends Websocket command to the Extension for capturing a screenshot
 - Intelligently truncates strings and # of duplicate objects in logs to avoid token limits
 - Removes cookies and sensitive headers to avoid sending to LLMs in MCP clients

-#### MCP Server
+### MCP Server

 - Implements the Model Context Protocol
 - Provides standardized tools for AI clients